m-spangenberg/amnesia/README.md

 ## Description

-AMNESIA was put together during the [2020 Covid-19 Lockdown](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Namibia) as a WebSocket learning exercise and allows anonymous discourse for up to 100 users at a time.
+AMNESIA was put together during the [2020 Covid-19 Lockdown](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Namibia) as a WebSocket learning exercise and allows anonymous discourse.
 Beware, it does not have any abuse protection in place at the moment.
-Please treat others as you would treat yourself and use your better judgement when speaking to strangers on the internet.

 ## Getting Started